Tracing

 Wrapping a custom LLM client

 If you're using your own client, you can wrap it yourself using the same conventions as the OpenAI wrapper.
-Feel free to check out the Python and Typescript implementations for reference.
+Feel free to check out the Python and TypeScript implementations for reference.

 To track the span as an LLM, you must: